blackpython890/EPAi/S3/README.md

 > Return Type Boolean

 This function emulates the ***isclose**** method from the ***math*** module , with a restriction of not importing ***math*** module.

 If so one of the test cases will fail.

 ***isclose*** methods returnd ***True*** if the values a and b are close to each other and ***False*** otherwise.

-Whether or not two values are considered close is determined according to given absolute and relative tolerances. (mentioned below)
+Whether or not two values are considered close is determined according to given absolute and relative tolerances. (mentioned below).

 Assumptions
 1. Relative Tolerance (rel_tol) : 1e-12